Multi-magnon quantum many-body scars from tensor operators: Discussion

-Finally, in several example Hamiltonians in the manuscript, individual spherical tensors annihilate the scarred tower.
-As tensor operators (with ${q\neq0}$) are non-Hermitian, the tensor operator formalism may be useful for embedding scars in non-Hermitian Hamiltonians.
+Furthermore, in several example Hamiltonians in the manuscript, individual spherical tensors annihilate the scarred tower.
+As tensor operators (with ${q\neq0}$) are non-Hermitian, the tensor operator formalism may be useful for embedding scars in open systems~\cite{buca_non-stationary_2019}.